frequently asked questions

 - I am going to be in New York.
 May we schedule a meeting?

-- Will you send me back my manuscript if you are not interested?
+- Will you send me back my physical manuscript if you are not interested?

 - What if I have submitted or am simultaneously submitting my material to other agents or publishers?